What is a Ryan White grant and who is Ryan White?

 What if I am sick and the clinic is closed?

 If you are experiencing a medical or psychiatric emergency, call 911 immediately or go to your nearest hospital emergency room.
+For urgent medical advice after hours or on the weekend, established patients can call the WVU Health Line at 800-982-8242 and ask to speak to the infectious diseases provider on call.

 Am I eligible for a disability check and/or Medicaid if I am HIV positive?